RayhanalKavey/Rayhan-Al-Kavey/README.md

 **Bachelor of Science in Industrial and Production Engineering/2016**

-- Institute: Ahsanullah University of Science and Technology
+- Institute: _Ahsanullah University of Science and Technology_

 - GPA: 2.74 on a scale of 4.00

-**Bachelor of Science in Industrial and Production Engineering/2016**
+**H.S.C/2010**

-- Institute: Ahsanullah University of Science and Technology
+- Institute: _Ispahani Public School and College_

-- GPA: 2.74 on a scale of 4.00
+- GPA: 4.90 on a scale of 5.00

-**Bachelor of Science in Industrial and Production Engineering/2016**

-- Institute: Ahsanullah University of Science and Technology
+**S.S.C/2008**

+- Institute: _Feni Government Pilot High School_

-- GPA: 2.74 on a scale of 4.00
+- GPA: 5.00 on a scale of 5.00

 ### SPECIAL ACQUAINTANCES

 ---

+- Course in "Rish Assessment of Occupational Health and Safety Issues" at COEL
 - Departmental champion in badminton held at AUST
-- Course in "Rish Assessment of Occupational Health and Safety Issues" at COEL

 ### WORK EXPERIENCE